Responsive web design

 • Nesting can also be useful here, but is less frequent and less necessary.

-• In principle, each block functions stably and reliably according to the global rules – deviations can be defined as special rules for individual blocks or block groups.
+• Each block basically works stably and reliably according to the global rules first – deviations can be defined for individual blocks or block groups as special rules.

-An element is instructed how wide it can be maximum – for example, 1300 pixels or 100%.
+An element receives the instruction how wide it may become at most – for example 1300 pixels or 100%.
 If the screen of the end device is wider, the element will never be larger than the defined maximum width.
 If the screen is smaller, the element width is reduced accordingly.

 This means that a designer can specify a group with the maximum default width in the block-based layout.
 These are reduced in size and break responsively when using columns depending on the breakpoint reached.
 The next block group can have a completely different maximum width.
 These then override the globally defined maximum default width.
 For continuous texts, for example, a maximum width of 800 pixels could be more suitable for the improved reading flow.